Austinlp4/Notes/README.md

 ###Starting App
   * You can start the server by using ```yarn start``` in your **CLI**.
   * To start the application in your browser, cd into /Notes/notes and run ```yarn start```.
+### Deployment
+  * The front end is deployed to Netlify
+  * The back end is deployed to Heroku